Bahmni-HWC/bahmni-india-package/README.md

 7. Wait for Avni to boot up.
 You can access Avni at http://localhost:8021 or http://<<machine_ip>>:8021
 8. Once you see the login page of Avni, run the following command.
     > docker compose exec -it avni_db psql -U openchs -f /etc/create_org_config.sql
-9. Now you can login to Avni using Username: admin Password: Admin123
+9. Now you can login to Avni superadmin using Username: admin Password: Admin123

+10. Also from the database backup, a default organisation named `Bahmni` will also be created with some metadata.
+The login credentials for the same is admin@bahmni/Admin123.
+This can also be used to login from mobile app.

 ## Setting Up MinIO
 Note: The following steps are required only if you want to do some file uploads within Avni